A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Board minutes / Committee minutes

-• Terms of reference for SPM committee/ job description for SPM champion
+• Terms of reference for SEPM committee/ job description for SEPM champion at the board

 • Interviews with board members